YaelTriana/iot-motor-monitoring-system/README.md

 http://localhost:8000
 ```

-## Use Case
+## Why this project

-Industrial environments monitor vibration to detect anomalies and prevent equipment failure.
+Industrial systems rely on continuous monitoring to detect anomalies before failures occur.
-This project simulates that telemetry pipeline using modern observability tools.
+This project demonstrates how a lightweight IoT monitoring pipeline can be built using open-source observability tools.

+## Possible Extensions

+- Real sensor integration
+- Cloud deployment
+- Alert rules for vibration anomalies
+- Data persistence for analysis

 ## Author